Digits88/spring_learning/README.md

 # spring_learing
-Note the procedure of learning spring.
+Note the process of learning spring.

 ## Course URL
 The course "Spring & Hibernate for Beginners" link is<br>